pubky/pkarr/js/README.md

 ### CLI

-after installing you can init a new keypair, add records, or resolve records.
+after installing you can resolve records from the DHT:

 ```
 pkarr run